dagronf/DSFFloatLabelledTextControl/README.md

 ### Interface builder

-* Drop in a new Text Field into your canvas and set its class to `DSFFloatLabelledTextField`
+* Drop in a new Text Field into your canvas and set its class to `DSFFloatLabelledTextField` or `DSFFloatLabelledSecureTextControl` depending on whether you need a secure field
 * Set the size and style of your primary font as you would a regular text field
 * Set the size of the secondary font via the attributes inspector for the control
-* If you want a secure field, set the `isSecure` property on the control

 ### Dynamically